huggingface/blog/ml-director-insights-4.md

 #### **3. What’s a common mistake you see people make trying to integrate ML into SaaS?**
 To get it right, any integrated model has to work at scale, which means support for massive data sets while ensuring results are still performant and accurate.
-Let's illustrate with a real example.
+Let's illustrate this with a real example.
 There has been a surge in interest in vector search.
 All sorts of things can be represented in vectors from text, and images to events.
 Vectors can be used to capture similarities between content and are great for things like search relevance and recommendations.
 The challenge is developing algorithms that can compare vectors taking into account trade-offs in speed, complexity, and cost.
 At Elastic, we spent a lot of time evaluating and benchmarking the performance of models for vector search.
 We decided on an approach for the approximate nearest neighbor (ANN) algorithm called Hierarchical Navigable Small World graphs (HNSW), which basically maps vectors into a graph based on their similarity to each other.
 HNSW delivers an order of magnitude increase in speed and accuracy across a variety of ANN-benchmarks.
 This is just one example of non-trivial decisions more and more product and engineering teams need to take to successfully integrate ML into their products.